-The short-term (less than one year) liquidity needs are more than adequately met by maturing bonds, the sale of equities, and by current operating cash flows.
+The short-term (less than one year) liquidity needs are more than adequately met by maturing bonds, the sale of equities, as well as by current operating cash flows.
 Longer duration cash flows are also backed by a broader range of asset classes including equity and other non-fixed income assets.